brycehenson/bootstrap_error/README.md

-As a test it is advisable to check that there is no trend in the estimated standard error as function of the size of the subset.
+As a test it is advisable to check that there is no trend in either: the output of the function, or the estimated standard error, as function of the size of the subset.
 Thus the above procedure may be repeated at many different fractions of the whole dataset giving the graph below.
 ![fig1](/fig1.png)
 This graph can be used to reveal the bias of the estimation function with sample size and how the error in the result scales with sample size.
-An estimation function is mean-like if the estimated SE in the operation on the whole data set does not change with subsample fraction.
+An estimation function is mean-like if the output value and the estimated SE in the operation on the whole data set does not change with subsample fraction.

 ## Features